 Have you talked to your children about…money?

 Ideally, it’s not just one conversation, but an ongoing dialog that begins as soon as your children are able to ask questions and continues after they’ve become adults living on their own.
-A recent Canadian study shows that young people learn financial skills from their parents more than from any other source.
+A Canadian study shows that young people learn financial skills from their parents more than from any other source.